cr3mov/writeups/intigriti0823-calculator/index.md

 - `if (qs.get('q')) { ... } else { ... }`: This block checks if there's a query parameter named `'q'` in the URL.
 If it exists, the code parses the query parameter to extract a sequence of operators and performs various checks on them.
 If the query parameter doesn't exist, the `init` function is called.
 - `function init() { ... }`: This function initializes the calculator by adding the initial operator `'Math.random'`.
 - `function addOperator(name) { ... }`: This function adds an operator to the sequence of operators, updates the display, and updates the stack of operators.
-- `function calculateResult() { ... }`: This function evaluates the sequence of operators that is passed to the url q parameter using the `eval` function and updates the result display.
+- `function calculateResult() { ... }`: This function evaluates the sequence of operators that is passed to the URL q parameter using the `eval` function and updates the result display.
 - `function handleClick(e) { ... }`: This function handles the click events on various calculator buttons.
 Depending on the button clicked, it adds operators, clears the display, calculates the result, or generates a shareable URL.

-As we can see the first things that pop out immediately is the eval function which is used to calculate the output of the Mathematical expression that we pass.
-However we cannot pass what we want in order to trigger an alert but instead there are some rules we must follow
+As we can see the first thing that pops out immediately is the eval function which is used to calculate the output of the Mathematical expression that we pass.
+However, we cannot pass what we want to trigger an alert, instead, there are some rules we must follow

 - The operator should start with `Math.`
 - It must use this characters `!/^[a-zA-Z0-9.]+$/`

-We can’t bypass this checks in any way, so we will have to trigger the xss using only alphanumeric characters and dots.
+We can’t bypass these checks in any way, so we will have to trigger the XSS using only alphanumeric characters and dots.
-If query parameter `q` contains valid payload the expression gets evaluated automatically.
+If query parameter `q` contains a valid payload the expression gets evaluated automatically.

 ![img1](./imgs/1.png)